 As human beings it is not healthy to suspend , disconnect or eliminate emotions out of our repertoire of experiences and behaviours.
 Emotions are not just a “choice” on our menu, they are fixed component of our behavioural programming.
 Emotions help give us direction by facilitating awareness of what our organism is experiencing, as it is an accurate and faithful expression of what is happening in our inner life.
 Each of our emotions prepare us to respond to different situations.
-Look at it this way: Pain tells us a wound has appeared or been reopened, fear communicates our need for security, rage lets us know someone has cross our limits, pleasure communicates to us our needs are satisfied, frustration tells us of unmet needs, sadness lest us know the value of something we lost, regret lets us know we are stuck in the past, usually an unhealthy one, denying ourselves of the joy of living in the present.
-If none of the above emotions are explored, our emotions they can be become damaging or confused as is the case for many when it comes to sadness and regret.
+Look at it this way: Pain tells us a wound has appeared or been reopened, fear communicates our need for security, rage lets us know someone has cross our limits, pleasure communicates to us our needs are satisfied, frustration tells us of unmet needs, sadness lest us know the value of something we lost, regret lets us know we are stuck in the past; usually an unhealthy one; denying ourselves of the joy of living in the present.
+If none of the above emotions are explored, our emotions can become damaging.
 Since people have lost touch with their emotional bank, they more likely can’t identify one from the other leading to a very chaotic mind and expressing manifesting itself in their reality.

 The key to achieving success at managing our natural emotions is not to deny or control them; allow yourself to be!.
-You are worth being you, why then do you have to pretend to be perfect for anyone else?.
+You are worth being you, why then do you have to pretend to be perfect for anyone else?
 You are unique in your own way, don’t try to be a copy, a replica of someone else who had different experiences than you.
 Now I just want to make sure I am being understood here.
 Expressing your emotions doesn’t mean if you are angry at your spouse/friend/relative/boss/ go hurt that person, not at all.
-Let me explain this a bit further, if you are angry first feel the anger inside of you and let the emotion inform you of what is happening within you (not what is wrong with you, because there is nothing wrong, is natural to feel anger.) then decide how to express it in the safest and most productive way.
+Let me explain this a bit further– if you are angry first feel the anger inside of you and let the emotion inform you of what is happening within you (not what is wrong with you because there is nothing wrong, it’s natural to feel anger) then decide how to express it in the safest and most productive way.

-Remember, an emotion not expressed will reverse itself against our bodies, threatening our health, therefore before hiding emotion give yourself the opportunity to feel them and to take advantage of them for your own benefit.
-You can do so by first being honest with yourself as to what areas of life you need to focus and work on, then decide whether or not you can work and improve on those areas by making some changes in your life, style of thinking, educating yourself on the subject, implementing new techniques into your life style; if the answer is no, you feel you can not do it alone, then I invite you to consider seeking the help of a professional therapist/coach to help guide you.
+Remember that an emotion not expressed will reverse itself against our bodies, threatening our health; before hiding emotion give yourself the opportunity to feel them and to take advantage of them for your own benefit.
+You can do so by first being honest with yourself as to what areas of life you need to focus and work on, then decide whether or not you can work and improve on those areas by making some changes in your life, style of thinking, educating yourself on the subject, implementing new techniques into your life style.
+If you feel you can not do it alone then I invite you to consider seeking the help of a professional therapist/coach to help guide you.